 Awarded Best Abstract - 30" x 36" on stretched canvas, will be on display at Peachland Art Gallery.
+Now Sold.

 I have shown my work in galleries ever since I began honing my abstract art practice and am very fortunate to also have my own gallery on our property.
 I think once you get going in your art, it's important to share.
 Creating art is such a gift, to oneself & offering it to others.
 Click below for list of shows

 Nick Wilton - Art2Life Creative Visionary Path Online Art Program

 Cheryl Taves - Insight Creatives - Artist Mindset Coaching